People

 Aura Go

 Working alongside Aura as part of FutureMakers was a rare privilege.
-Beautiful pianist, deep and radical thinker, gifted creator and collaborator, she’s an inspiring colleague.
+A beautiful pianist, deep and radical thinker, gifted collaborator, she’s an inspiring colleague.

 Madeleine Flynn & Tim Humphrey